jacquev6/Patty/README.md

 The backend API server is implemented in Python using [FastAPI](https://fastapi.tiangolo.com/) and [SQLAlchemy](https://www.sqlalchemy.org/)'s ORM to interact with the database.

 It only performs quick operations.
-Longer operations are just recorded in the DB as "needing to be performed", and are later executed by the submission daemon.
+Longer operations are just recorded in the DB as "needing to be performed", and are later executed by the submission daemon (see below).

 It runs in a [Uvicorn](https://www.uvicorn.org/) server, both in development and production, with auto-reload enabled in development.